Crain-32/DolphinPythonSocket/doc/request/socket_request.md

 ### Transaction ID

 Two bytes used to coordinate the [response](../response/socket_response.md) back to the client.
+Must be non-zero.
+Attempting to register multiple requests with the same Transaction ID will fail.

 ### Padding